• Document Up to Date

 As you can see from the examples above, most of the configuration belongs to the deployment pipeline section.
 Each of the YAML list entries is an instance of a DeploymentProcessor prototype Spring bean that is already defined in the base-context.xml file.
 If you want to define your own set of DeploymentProcessor beans you can add them on a new Spring context file based on the target’s YAML file name.
 Using the authoring example above, since the YAML file name is editorial-preview.yaml, the corresponding Spring context would be editorial-preview-context.xml.
 The Deployer out of the box provides the following processor beans:

 • gitDiffProcessor: Calculates the diff between the latest commit in the local repository and the last commit processed, which is usually stored under ./processed-commits (in the folder CRAFTER_HOME/data/deployer/processed-commits).
-This diff is then used to build the change set of the deployment, so this processor should be the second one in the list.
+This diff is then used to build the change set of the deployment, so this processor should be the second on the list.

 • searchIndexingProcessor: grabs the files from the change set and sends them to Crafter Search for indexing.
 It also does some XML processing before submitting the files like flattening (recursive inclusion of components), merging of inherited XML and metadata extraction for structured document files like PDFs, Word Docs, etc.